toast-riot/BepInEx-Cloak/README.md

 > This is a preloader patcher, **not a plugin**.
 It must be placed in the `patchers` folder.

 ## Purpose
-Sometimes modded content has a basic anticheat system which prevents certain plugins loading, inadvertently making it quite difficult to debug.
+Sometimes modded content has a basic anticheat system that prevents certain plugins loading, inadvertently making it quite difficult to debug.
 These systems are usually easy but tedious to work around.
 To avoid needing to create a workaround for each individual case, I created this "fix-most" solution.

 ## Notes
 - This is intended to be used by developers, for debugging and modding.